Ensuring basic medical care

 Project duration: since February 2004

-Donors: UNHCR, Directorate General for Humanitarian Aid and Civil Protection (DG ECHO), EuropeAid, German Federal Foreign Office, private donations
+Donors: UNHCR, Directorate General for Humanitarian Aid and Civil Protection (DG ECHO), EuropeAid, German Federal Foreign Office, Federal Ministry for Economic Cooperation and Development (BMZ), private donations